 Construction Craft Laborer

-As a construction craft laborer apprentice, you'll gain essential skills in performing a variety of tasks on construction sites, including material handling, site preparation, and basic construction techniques.
-You'll learn to operate and maintain different construction tools and equipment, follow safety protocols, and use personal protective equipment (PPE).
-The apprenticeship will also help you develop problem-solving abilities, project organization skills, and uphold high standards of professionalism and ethics.
+As a Construction Craft Laborer apprentice, you’ll develop essential skills needed to support a wide range of tasks on active construction sites, including material handling, site preparation, and basic construction techniques.
+You’ll learn to safely operate and maintain various tools and equipment while following established jobsite procedures.

 NCCER HVACR Curriculum